aws-samples/http-api-aws-fargate-cdk/README.md

     });
 ```

-## Provisioning AWS resources using the CDK
+## Provision AWS resources using the CDK

 Let us first create an ssh key pair using aws cli: